kanzai935/my-editor-kilo/README.md

 - [ ] Step 182
 - [ ] Step 183
 - [ ] Step 184
 ### Special Thanks
-Thank you very much for your advise based your experience.
+Thank you for your advise based your experience.